Fred Again

-Frederick John Philip Gibson (born 19 July 1993), known professionally as Fred Again (stylised as Fred again..) or simply Fred (stylised as FRED), is an English record producer, singer, songwriter, multi-instrumentalist and DJ.
+Frederick John Philip Gibson (born 19 July 1993), known professionally as Fred Again (stylised as Fred again..) or simply Fred, is a British record producer, singer, songwriter, multi-instrumentalist, and DJ who has worked with a range of artists, including Ed Sheeran, Stormzy, and Clean Bandit.
 At the 66th Annual Grammy Awards, he was nominated for Best New Artist, won Best Dance/Electronic Album for his third album Actual Life 3 (January 1 – September 9 2022) (2022), and won Best Dance/Electronic Recording for his 2023 single "Rumble" (with Skrillex and Flowdan).

+Prior to his solo career, Gibson achieved commercial success as a songwriter and producer, holding credits on 30% of all UK number-one singles in 2019 and becoming the youngest artist to win Producer of the Year at the 2020 Brit Awards.
+He gained wider recognition for his Actual Life series, which utilizes real-world audio samples and voice memos in a "collaborative diary" format.
+His 2022 album Actual Life 3 was nominated for a Mercury Music Prize in 2023 and won the Grammy Award for Best Dance/Electronic Album in 2024.

+In May 2023, Gibson released Secret Life, a collaborative ambient album with Brian Eno.
+He has headlined major international festivals including Coachella in 2023 and Reading and Leeds Festivals, and performed back-to-back DJ sets with former Daft Punk member Thomas Bangalter.

 Early life and education

-Gibson was born in 1993 in Balham.
-He is the second son of barrister Charles Anthony Warneford Gibson (born 1960), and Mary Ann Frances née Morgan.
-Gibson's father is descended from Huntingdonshire gentry, and his mother's ancestry includes the Earls of Dundonald, the Earls of Wemyss and March, the Marquess of Crewe, the Dukes of Somerset, and other peerage and baronetage families.
+Gibson was born on 19 July 1993 in Balham, London.
+He is the second son of barrister Charles Anthony Warneford Gibson (born 1960) and Mary Ann Frances Morgan.
+Gibson's father is descended from Huntingdonshire gentry and his mother's ancestry includes the Earls of Dundonald, the Earls of Wemyss and March, the Marquess of Crewe, the Dukes of Somerset, and other peerage and baronetage families.
 His mother is the eldest daughter of diplomat John Morgan and Fionn O'Neill, who was the only daughter of the marriage of British socialite Ann Charteris and Anglo-Irish aristocrat and financier Shane, 3rd Baron O'Neill.
+His maternal great-grandmother Ann (a noted society hostess and the granddaughter of the 11th Earl of Wemyss) remarried, firstly to the press magnate Esmond Harmsworth, 2nd Viscount Rothermere, and secondly to the writer Ian Fleming, the creator of James Bond.

 From 2006 to 2011, Gibson attended Marlborough College, a private boarding school in Wiltshire.